Dalintis

 Where are company data best stored and processed – in the cloud or on-premise?
 This thankfully outdated dichotomy is still shaping the discussion when it comes to managing IT infrastructure in companies, particularly for small and medium-sized businesses (SMEs).
 On one side of the discussion stand the benefits of pursuing a cloud computing approach: it offers easy data access from everywhere, and a service provider takes care of all infrastructure needs.
 Another compelling argument: storage capacities and computing power are flexible and not constrained by on-site, expensive and management-intense infrastructure capacities.
 On the other hand, however, there are clear benefits of storing and processing data locally: sensitive company information is confined within the walls of the company, local access to the information is fast and independent of internet bandwidth capacities, and last but not least, the solutions that manage a company’s data may belong to the company itself, making a change of system possible.
 Otherwise, customers may find themselves ‘locked’ into a system they would rather prefer to replace.
 Yet, as suggested above, there is thankfully a third option: hybrid edge IT platforms can free SMEs from the need to choose one of these specific paths, allowing them to combine the benefits of both cloud and on-premise solutions.
 These solutions allow the storage and (pre-)processing of data on-site.
 However, where useful and the benefits outweigh, specific data can be saved and processed externally.
 Such edge IT solutions also spare the customer another disadvantage that a classic on-premise approach may entail: as the hybrid solution is managed by a service partner, it frees up internal IT resources – an aspect particularly relevant for SMEs with normally limited IT personnel to start with, and aggravated by the current skilled labour shortage in IT.
 SMEs in particular need proper working IT systems that support them in their daily business in order to maintain their competitiveness.
 As every company has its own specific requirements, finding the right partner to deploy the ideal setup tailored to its needs is key.

+In today’s competitive business environments, our SME customers must constantly work on their production and administrative efficiency.
+They need to drive their business forward.
+To do so, it is more important than ever to be able to rely on powerful, state-of-the-art IT.
+However, this must not tie up important internal resources: the focus of their staff has to be on their core business.
+This applies to their IT team as well, as it is increasingly becoming an integral part of value creation in their companies.
 This is not the case when IT employees are occupied with repetitive and time-consuming administrative tasks such as managing user rights, troubleshooting, managing updates, backups and so on.
 In this case, they are not able to take on the development of new, optimised digital processes so crucial for business success in future, for example.
 But how can this be ensured, when a company’s IT requires increasing attention – new tools need to be made available, maximum levels of security must be ensured and mobile access to information made possible?
 Here, edge IT platforms offer a significant advantage over a traditional on-site IT infrastructure: it is also an ideal integration point for managed services from external providers.
 It can thus help by both offering a powerful IT performance and freeing up internal IT resources.
 Located at the ‘edge’ between the internal IT structures and external providers, a hybrid solution can store and process data on site, but also send pre-processed data for further processing and storage into the cloud.
+The best of both worlds: addressing the IT challenges SMEs face today with a hybrid edge IT platform The flexibility such edge computing platforms provide is highly valuable, particularly for small and medium-sized businesses, as their IT today needs to meet a multitude of requirements – and will have to do this even more so in the future.
+Firstly, operations need to be smooth, stable and fast, as Daniel Schellhase from Konica Minolta explains: “Long loading times kill productivity, as do unreliable connectivity and unavailable data.
+The tolerance for low IT performance is decreasing – and rightfully so, as at the same time all enterprise processes are speeding up.”

 Here, the question as to where data is processed and stored can make a significant difference: edge solutions process data on-site, close to where they are produced – reducing latencies, improving and speeding up processes.
 This may be particularly relevant in rural areas, for example, where many small and medium-sized businesses are located.
 Internet connection speeds may even be limited for businesses, and large data transfers can hence eat up valuable time.
 Nevertheless, even with a strong network infrastructure, the sheer amount of data created, for example by the increasing number of IoT devices found in companies today, sets limits to the external processing of data.
 This is particularly true for SMEs, as their processes increasingly rely on generating value from processed data: be it in their production processes, quality assurance, research and development, customer service, contract management and so on.
 No wonder, therefore, that the expected CAGR of edge computing use of SMEs is highest among all companies (37.5%).[1]